crate/cratedb-guide/docs/index.md

 you the **power of SQL**, the **scalability of NoSQL**, and the **flexibility of a modern data platform**.

-See our [Product overview] to learn more about high level features and use cases.
+See our [Product overview] to learn more about high-level features and use cases.

 This documentation is about helping you get started, explore in practice, and operate in details.